espressif/esp-idf/components/bt/ble_mesh/mesh_docs/BLE-Mesh_Getting_Started_EN.md

 # Reporting Issues

+## Report Issues on GitHub

+* [Check the Issues section on github](https://github.com/espressif/esp-idf/issues) if you find a bug or have a feature request.
+Please check existing Issues and FAQs document before opening a new one.

+## Report Issues on Glab

 * Make sure you have access to "ble_mesh_issues/CustomerName_xxx_issues" repository
 * You can file and track issues under "Issues" section of the repository
 * Before submitting an issue, please check: